funnelcloudinc/ember-cli-echarts/tests/dummy/app/pods/docs/usage/template.md

 ```

 ## Basic Usage ##
-All you need to get started is to pass the data it should display
+All you need to get started is to pass in the data it should display via the `option` parameter

 ```handlebars
 {{echarts-chart option=option}}